-3-15 Succeeding with Economically Disadvantaged Students and their Families
+3-16 Succeeding with Students From Poverty

 "By age 3 children from professional, educated families have heard at least 30 million more words than children from less educated, welfare families."

 B.Hart and T.R.
 Risley, Meaningful Differences in the Everyday Experiences of Young American Children.
 "The Early Catastrophe."